 Petrol and diesel prices in your city, check today's rates here

-- The prices of petrol and diesel vary from state to state owing to the taxes that get levied on them by both central as well as state governments along with freight charges.
-Check rates here

-Petrol and diesel prices across the country remained steady for the fourth consecutive day on Monday.
-The fuel prices were last revised on March 25, after remaining unchanged for 24 days consecutive days when they were at record highs.
-Petrol prices fell by 21 paise per litre then and diesel prices slipped by 20 paise.
-As per data available on Indian Oil Corporation’s (IOC) website, currently price of one litre of petrol in Delhi stands at ₹90.78 while diesel is available for ₹81.10.
-In Mumbai, petrol is retailing at ₹97.19, while diesel costs ₹88.20.
+Petrol and diesel prices across major cities of the country remained unchanged on Wednesday after being revised on Tuesday.
+On Tuesday, the fuel prices were reduced across the country due to reduction in the international crude prices.
+Before Tuesday, the fuel prices were not changed for four consecutive days.
+As per data available on Indian Oil Corporation’s (IOC) website on Wednesday, the price of one litre of petrol in Delhi stood at ₹90.56 while diesel was priced ₹80.87.
+In Mumbai, petrol is currently retailing at ₹99.98, while diesel costs ₹87.96.

-Here’s how much a litre of petrol and diesel cost in your city on Monday, March 29:
+Here’s what you pay for a litre of petrol and diesel in your city on Wednesday (March 31):

 |City